Chapter 1 Week 1

 • validity

-• difference between descriptive statistics and inferential statistics
+• the difference between descriptive statistics and inferential statistics